MdSamsuzzohaShayon/fastapi-mongodb-js-costcalc/README.md

 ### Instructions
  - ask client for backend - Which backend framework should I use (your existing backend framework)?
 Should I use any frontend framework or vanilla JavaScript?
 How will you combine this with your existing project?
  - Make backend prototype for client
+ - style save button and make the button sticky and intractive

 ### Copy targeted website